-As home cinema has improved, new surround sound formats have sprung up – bringing more detail and realism to movie nights.
-But lets go back to basics and look at the two most popular surround sound formats: DTS and Dolby Digital.
+As home cinema has improved, the number of surround sound formats supported by TVs, soundbars and AV receivers has multiplied, providing even more options for immersive audio in your living room.
+But let's go back to basics and look at the two most popular surround sound formats: DTS and Dolby Digital.

 The devil is in the detail.
 Or, more accurately, the way that the two technologies encode audio.